-1. insider executives are still dominating over the outsider executives on the executive boards of Ukrainian joint stock companies.

-2. Performance of insider executives in deciding agency conflicts is very weak.

-3. Employee-shareholders are the least efficient in nominating and electing executives.

-4. The degree of accountability and transparency of insider executives is very weak and does not meet requirements of all shareholders, despite their type.

-5. All groups of shareholders are sure that outside executives are much better equipped with knowledge how to make decisions effectively than inside executives.
+- 1. Inside executives are still dominating over the outside executives on the executive boards of Ukrainian joint stock companies. - 2.
+Performance of inside executives in deciding agency conflicts is very weak. - 3.
+Employee-shareholders are the least efficient in nominating and electing executives. - 4.
+The degree of accountability and transparency of inside executives is very weak and does not meet requirements of all shareholders, despite their type. - 5.
+All groups of shareholders are sure that outside executives are much better equipped with knowledge how to make decisions effectively than inside executives.